Skip to content

 • Username: The Snowflake username used to authenticate to the Snowflake account.
 This can be obtained from your Snowflake administrator or found in your Snowflake account settings.

-• RSA Key Pair: You must generate a public and private RSA key pair in PKCS#8 PEM format for key-pair authentication.
+• RSA key pair: Generate a public and private RSA key pair in PKCS#8 PEM format.

-• The public key (snowflake_rsa_key.pub) must be registered with your Snowflake user account using:
+• Register the public key (snowflake_rsa_key.pub) with your Snowflake user account:

 ALTER USER <snowflake-username> SET RSA_PUBLIC_KEY='<your_public_key>';

-For key generation steps, see the Generate RSA Key Pair section.
+For key generation and registration, see the Generate RSA Key Pair section.

 Step 1: Create a manifest file